-1972: A Detroit, Michigan band called Gallery enters the Billboard Hot 100 with "Nice To Be With You", which will rise to #4 during its 13 week run.
-They will follow with two more Top 20 hits, "I Believe In Music" (#22) and "Big City Miss Ruth Ann" (#23) over the next eight months.
+1972: A Detroit, Michigan band called Gallery had Cashbox Magazine's best selling single with "Nice To Be With You".
+The song would climb to #4 on the Billboard chart and earn a Gold record for sales of over one million copies.
+The group would find further success with "I Believe In Music" (#22) and "Big City Miss Ruth Ann" (#23) over the following ten months.

 1979: Supertramp's album, "Breakfast in America" rose to the top of the US album chart on the strength of three hit singles, "The Logical Song" (#6), "Goodbye Stranger" (#15), and "Take the Long Way Home" (#10).
 The LP would win two Grammys and sell in excess of 18 million copies worldwide.